SDGforskning/sdg-strings/SDG02_query_action_WoS.md

           )
       )
       AND
-          ("smallhold*" OR "small farm*" OR "family farm*" OR "family run farm*" OR "family owned farm*" OR "home gardening" OR
+          ("smallhold*" OR "small hold*" OR "small farm*" OR "family farm*" OR "family run farm*" OR "family owned farm*" OR "home gardening"
+          OR
             (
               ("small-scale" OR "indigenous" OR "homestead*" OR "subsistence")